 - 3. What are some common characteristics of the graphs of cubic and quartic polynomial functions? - 4.
 Determine whether each statement is true or false.
 Justify your answer. - a.
-When the graph of a cubic polynomial function rises to the left, it falls to - b.
+When the graph of a cubic polynomial function rises to the left, it falls to the right. - b.
 When the graph of a quartic polynomial function falls to the left, it rises to the right.

-CONSTRUCTING
+CONSTRUCTING VIABLE ARGUMENTS

-you need to justify your conclusions and
+To be proficient in math, you need to justify your conclusions and communicate them to others.

-communicate them